nikhita/custom-database-controller/README.md

 ## Prerequisites

 Custom Resources support `/status` and `/scale` subresources as an [alpha feature](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/#subresources) in v1.10.
-You will need a Kubernetes cluster with version 1.10.
+You will need a Kubernetes cluster with version of at least 1.10.
-Enable this feature using the `CustomResourceSubresources` feature gate on the [kube-apiserver](https://kubernetes.io/docs/admin/kube-apiserver):
+Enable this feature using the `CustomResourceSubresources` feature gate on the [kube-apiserver](https://kubernetes.io/docs/admin/kube-apiserver) for v1.10.
+This feature is enabled by default for versions >v1.10.

 ```sh
 --feature-gates=CustomResourceSubresources=true